tirnovanuaurel/cb-app-test/README.md

 ### 2. Coding Test

-Firstly, there are 2 branches in this project: cordova and capacitor.
+Firstly, there are 2 branches in this project: `feature/cordova` and `feature/capacitor`.
 You can choose the one you prefer and you feel more comfortable to solve the exercise.

 ##### 2.1 Test description